rileyteige/flight-lessons/Instrument Rating/VOR-Navigation.md

 Explain and demo interpretation of a CDI (Course Deviation Indicator; 10° full deflection, each dot 2°).

-Explain and demo interpretation of an RMI (Radio Magnetic Indicator).
+Explain and demo (if applicable) interpretation of an RMI (Radio Magnetic Indicator).

+Explain and demo (if applicable) interpretation of an HSI (Horizontal Situation Indicator).

 Explain effect of heading on VOR usage. **TODO: elaborate in lesson plan more on this**